wardxela/obsidian/Computer/VPN/Trojan Protocol.md

 ufw allow from 127.0.0.1 to any port 80
 ```
 # Configure Client
 Configuring client is much easier and straightforward.
 Just install binary, adjust config and run.
 That's all.
-Text me if you with to know more.
+Text me if you wish to know more.

 ## Make websites think you are not protected
 - [Disable WebRTC in your browser](https://github.com/K3V1991/How-to-disable-WebRTC-in-Chrome-Firefox-Safari-Opera-and-Edge)